-A. Introduction and Scope
+1.0 Introduction and Purpose

-- 1. This document sets out the procedures for the consideration of mitigating circumstances cases, including the operation of Mitigating Circumstances Panels and the application of their recommendations.
-It should be read in conjunction with the Policy on Mitigating Circumstances and, where appropriate, the Guidance for Dealing with Disability-Related requests for Mitigation (produced by the Disability Advisory and Support Service (DASS).
-DASS also produce Guidance for Disability Advisory and Support Service (DASS) Related Automatic Extensions, and Student guidance on DASS-related Automatic Extensions. - 2.
-The procedures apply to consideration of mitigation in respect of Undergraduate and taught Postgraduate students.
+- 1.1 This document sets out the procedures for considering students' requests for mitigation.
+This includes how Mitigating Circumstances Panels operate, within agreed School parameters, and the application of their recommendations. - 1.2 The document should be read alongside the Policy on Mitigating Circumstances and Coursework Extensions and, where appropriate, the Guidance for Dealing with Disability-Related requests for Mitigation (produced by the Disability Advisory and Support Service (DASS).
+DASS also produce Guidance for Disability Advisory and Support Service (DASS) Related Automatic Extensions, and Student guidance on DASS-related Automatic Extensions. - 1.3 Requirements of Professional, Statutory and Regulatory Bodies (PSRBs) or the Education and Skills Funding Agency (ESFA) which affect how requests for mitigation are considered, will take precedence over the details within this document.
+In this case, Schools must publish the specific arrangements within programme handbooks and any other relevant locations/formats.